waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FLOOR_ALLOW_HOP_DOWN_RIGHT:** Likely a one-way ledge down and/or right.
 Needs testing.

 #### General Gameplay
-- **Route 32 Path:** Assumption that my current path is the only way south.
-I will explore the entire route thoroughly before entering Union Cave to verify.
+- **Route 32 Path:** My pathfinder has confirmed that the eastern fork of Route 32 is a dead end due to one-way `FLOOR_UP_WALL` tiles.
+The only way south to Union Cave is via the western path.
 - **Headbutt Move:** Assumption that `HEADBUTT_TREE`s require the 'Headbutt' move.
 I need to find the TM or a move tutor to test this.

 ## II.
 Quest Progression & Puzzles